foxford/event/docs/src/api/room/update.md

 Opening time can't be changed if the room is already opened.
 Closing time can be changed if the room is not yet closed (submitted opening time will be silently ignored if the room is already opened).
+If closing time is in the past the room will be updated with current moment as closing time.

 ## Authorization